holcombet/hs-to-lean/README.md

 # hs-to-lean

 The current goal of this project is to be able to parse haskell source code into an Abstract Syntax Tree.
-At present, the only output achieved is the contents of the target file (in this case, Test.hs cound in src).
+At present, the only output achieved is the contents of the target file (in this case, Test.hs found in src).

 ### Dependencies